 Symptom by Symptom

-If your medical team recommends laxative medication, follow this advice.
 Constipation is easier to prevent than to treat after it occurs.
 Additionally, food can be your ally.
-Gradually increase your intake of high fiber foods by including them in meals and snacks.
-Good sources include whole-grain and bran cereals, whole-grain breads, oatmeal, brown rice, fresh fruits, vegetables, beans, peas and lentils, as well as nuts and seeds.
+Gradually increase your intake of foods that are higher in dietary fiber by including them in meals and snacks.
+Sources include whole-grain and bran cereals, whole-grain breads, oatmeal, fresh fruits, vegetables, beans, peas and lentils, as well as nuts and seeds.

 Drink plenty of water and, don't forget, other beverages count, too.
-Aim for 8 cups of total fluids per day.
-Always check with your registered dietitian nutritionist, doctor or nurse before taking a fiber supplement.
+Aim for at least 8 cups of fluids per day.
+Always check with your registered dietitian nutritionist, doctor or nurse before starting a new supplement to help with constipation.
+In some cases, a laxative medication may be recommended by your medical team.

-If you have vomiting, this is a medical issue and must be addressed with medication.
-However, if you have queasiness with little or no vomiting, eating the right foods at the right times can help.
+If you have vomiting, this is a medical issue and will likely be addressed with medication.
+However, if you have queasiness with little or no vomiting, eating the right foods at the right times may help.

-- Eat five to six meals a day.
+- Eat smaller, more frequent meals.
 Avoid having your stomach become completely empty.

-- Go natural.
-Natural ginger soda, ginger tea and ginger candies can help combat nausea.
+- Natural ginger soda, ginger tea and ginger candies can help combat nausea.

 - Consider eating cool, light foods.
 Avoid greasy, high-fat foods.